 Since our inception in 2008, we have invested most of our resources in developing our product candidates, building our intellectual property portfolio, developing our supply chain, conducting business planning, raising capital and providing general and administrative support for these operations.
-We currently have only one approved product and as of the year ended December 31, 2022, net product sales also started to contribute to the funding of our operations.
+We currently have 2 products approved by the FDA and as of the year ended December 31, 2022, net product sales also started to contribute to the funding of our operations.
 To date, we have funded our operations through public and private placements of equity securities, upfront, milestone and expense reimbursement payments received from our collaborators, funding from governmental bodies and interest income from the investment of our cash, cash equivalents and financial assets.
-Through December 31, 2022, we have raised gross proceeds of \$4,318.5 million from private and public offerings of equity securities.
-We have made net product sales of \$400.7 million during the twelve months ended December 31, 2022.
+Through December 31, 2023, we have raised gross proceeds of \$5.6 billion from private and public offerings of equity securities.
+We have made product net sales of \$1.2 billion during the twelve months ended December 31, 2023.

-Our cash flows may fluctuate and are difficult to forecast and will depend on many factors.
-On December 31, 2022, we had cash, cash equivalents and current financial assets of \$2,192.5 million, compared to \$2,336.7 million on December 31, 2021.
+Our cash flows may fluctuate, are difficult to forecast and will depend on many factors.
+On December 31, 2023, we had cash, cash equivalents and current financial assets of \$3,180 million, compared to \$2,193 million on December 31, 2022.

-We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than leases and our commitments to Lonza and Fujifilm which are detailed in "Note 29-Commitments" in our consolidated financial statements which are appended to our Annual Report for the period ended December 31, 2022.
+We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than a line of credit totalling to \$7.2 million, leases and our commitments to Halozyme, Lonza and Fujifilm which are detailed in "Note 29-Commitments" in our consolidated financial statements which are appended to our Annual Report for the period ended December 31, 2023 and which are incorporated herein by reference.

 For more information as to the risks associated with our future funding needs, see Item 3.D.
-"Risk Factors- Risk Factors- Related to argenx's Financial Position and Need for Additional Capital."
+"Risk Factors-Risk Factors Related to argenx's Financial Position and Need for Additional Capital."

-For more information as to our financial instruments, please see "Note 26-Financial instruments and financial risk management" in our consolidated financial statements which are appended to our Annual Report for the period ended December 31, 2022.
+For more information as to our financial instruments, please see "Note 26-Financial risk management" in our consolidated financial statements which are appended to our Annual Report for the period ended December 31, 2023 and which are incorporated herein by reference.